https://invisible-island.net/ncurses/man/

 hashed database

-Using Berkeley database, two types of records are stored: the
+Using the Berkeley database API, two types of records are stored:

-terminfo data in the same format as stored in a directory tree
+the terminfo data in the same format as that stored in a directory

-with the terminfo's primary name as a key, and records containing
+tree with the terminal's primary type name as a key, and records

 entries into the directory tree.
 It can write (or rewrite)